-- I don’t use a buzzer and just shave John’s neck for him after the haircut with a regular shaving razor.
+- I don’t use a buzzer ( although it’s best body groomer for manscaping) and just shave John’s neck for him after the haircut with a regular shaving razor.
 That always makes things look nice and polished, and this way we don’t have to store a big hair buzzer (or pay for one).

-- I use hair-cutting scissors that I got for like $5 from CVS.
+- You don’t have to invest a lot of money into barber equipment, I just use hair-cutting scissors that I got for like $5 from CVS.
 They don’t even have a brand name on them to pass along.
 Sorry!

 - I use my fingers to keep things even.
 For example, when I cut John’s hair I cut it one-finger-length from his scalp, so it all stays that length.
 I go a little longer on top – maybe two finger lengths (see the video for more on this).

 - I always try to cut hair vertically (ex: parallel to John’s spine) – except for trimming the line around his neck – since it can look dorky and block-ish if you cut things horizontally (parallel to the shoulders).
 It’s really hard to explain in words, but the video makes this much more clear.

 - I’m not a pro, so this isn’t real hairdresser scoop.
 Haha.
 I’m just a crazy girl with a penchant for pickles and cutting hair – so this is just what works for me (and John, my sweet hair-model hubby).